Write for Presence

 Editorial Review Policy and Process

-All manuscripts will be reviewed by the editor and by at least two members of the editorial review panel.
+All manuscripts will be reviewed by the editor and by members of the editorial review panel.
 (The review panel will not know who you are until your article is published.)
 Sometimes the reviewers disagree on the recommendation to publish or not, and, in that case, the article is sent to another reviewer for feedback.
 Everyone submitting a manuscript will be notified within a few days that the manuscript has been received.
 If you don't get a reply within forty-eight hours, please send a follow up e-mail.

 After your article is received, it is filed for review by the editorial review panel in the order received.
 Sometimes there are a large number of manuscripts ahead of yours to be reviewed and sometimes only a few.
 The wait-time to hear if your article is accepted or rejected for publication can be up to twelve weeks.
 Often it is sooner than that.
 You can always e-mail the editor for an update on where your article is in the process.